wndhydrnt/saturn-bot/docs/task/filters/xpath.md

 ### `expressions`

-List of XPath expressions to use for querying the XML document.
+List of XPath expressions to query the XML document.

 Use an online tool such as [XPather](http://xpather.com/) to test the expression.